-Bandaranaike International Airport, located in Katunayake, Sri Lanka, serves as the main international gateway for the island nation, handling over 9 million passengers a year.
+Bandaranaike International Airport, located in Katunayake, Sri Lanka, serves as the leading international gateway for the island nation, handling over 9 million passengers a year.
 The airport is named after former Prime Minister S.W.R.D.
 Bandaranaike is the busiest airport in the country.
-It operates as a hub for SriLankan Airlines, the national carrier, facilitating connections to a network of destinations in Asia, Europe, and the Middle East.
+It operates as a hub for SriLankan Airlines, the national carrier, facilitating connections to destinations in Asia, Europe, and the Middle East.

 Initially opened in 1967, Bandaranaike International Airport has undergone numerous expansions to accommodate the growing number of passengers and flights.
 The airport features a range of passenger amenities, including several lounges, duty-free shops, and restaurants, to provide a comfortable experience for travellers.
 As Sri Lanka’s primary aviation facility, it plays a critical role in the nation’s economy and tourism industry.

 Over the years, the airport has implemented modern technologies and processes to enhance operational efficiency and passenger convenience.
-It is equipped with facilities to handle wide-body aircraft, reinforcing its position as an important player in regional air traffic.
+It has facilities to handle wide-body aircraft, reinforcing its position as an important player in regional air traffic.
 The airport’s strategic location also aids its function as a transit point between the East and the West.

-Bandaranaike International Airport has undergone several significant transformations since its establishment, including expansion phases and a series of renovations which enhanced its capacity and facilities.
+Bandaranaike International Airport has undergone significant transformations since its establishment, including expansion phases and renovations that enhanced its capacity and facilities.

 Establishment